By Linda Diamond and Dr. Michelle Rodriquez

 I am thrilled that after so many years of bashing textbooks and urging teachers to write their own lessons, policy makers and researchers are encouraging the selection and use of well-crafted, rigorous curriculum.
 But, I have seen this show before.
 During the days of Reading First, schools were expected to select and use specific adopted materials, and some states, those providing deep content knowledge and ongoing support, saw strong improvement.
 However, many schools, particularly those that never reached full implementation, returned to business as usual.
 Even now when districts have adopted vetted standards-aligned curricula, some teachers use their materials sporadically.
 Let’s not repeat the same mistakes.
 We hope this time, district leaders, school boards, foundations and state policy makers realize that simply selecting strong curriculum without also adequately funding more than just a few days of educator training and support will not produce the desired result and will only end in educators abandoning curriculum that along with deep content knowledge could have had the power to make a difference.

 About the Authors

-Linda Diamond, author of Teaching Reading Sourcebook and Assessing Reading: Multiple Measures, is the founder and President of Consortium on Reaching Excellence in Education (CORE), a professional learning organization dedicated to improving achievement for America’s most challenged schools.
+Linda Diamond, author of Teaching Reading Sourcebook and Assessing Reading: Multiple Measures, is the founder and past President of CORE, Inc., a professional learning organization dedicated to improving achievement for America’s most challenged schools.
 Previously, Ms. Diamond was an education policy analyst, Director of Curriculum and Instruction, principal, and teacher.